Underassessment by the Injuries Board

 We will be able to advise you why your case was released from the the Injuries Board, whether you have used the correct legal name of the Respondent in your application, whether you have included all potential respondents, the merits of your case, what difficulties there may be with liability, the value of your injury and losses or whether further investigations should be carried out.
 Furthermore we will advise you of the costs and outlays likely to arise in bringing proceedings, and your chances of success or failure in any potential proceedings.

 If you decide to continue with proceedings we may have to carry out further investigations such as requesting an engineer’s report or obtain additional medical evidence by way of further medical reports.
 We will also ensure you claim for all your out of pocket expenses and that you have valid proof of all such expenses.
 We will then fully brief a Barrister with details of your claim- the circumstances, the other parties involved, the injuries and out of pocket losses incurred.
 Your Barrister will evaluate your case again and give you the benefit of their further advices and will draft the proceedings.
 We will review the proceedings with you and they will be issued in the Court that best reflects the value of your case – District Court up to €15,000; Circuit Court over €15,000 and up to €60,000 and the High Court for cases worth in excess of €60,000.

-The vital thing to remember, is that once the Injuries Board issues an Authorisation in your case, time is of the essence and you MUST CONTACT US IMMEDIATELY in order to protect your right to claim compensation for your injuries.
+The vital thing to remember, is that once the Injuries Board issues an Authorisation in your case, time is of the essence and you MUST CONTACT US IMMEDIATELY in order to protect your rights.
 If you delay and the time limit to issue proceedings has expired, there is nothing we can do for you.
 Don’t let this happen.